 In simple terms, the tax code gives you two alternative caps, and you must use the larger one.

-• Option A is simply half of the W-2 wages your practice paid.
+- Option A is simply half of the W-2 wages your practice paid.

-• Option B is a mix of wages and capital: it is 25% of your W-2 wages plus 2.5% of the original cost of the qualifying property you own.
+- Option B is a mix of wages and capital: it is 25% of your W-2 wages plus 2.5% of the original cost of the qualifying property you own.
 Qualifying property means things like dental chairs, imaging equipment, cabinetry, and other clinic fixtures at their purchase cost, not their current depreciated value.

 Here’s a quick example:

-Suppose you file single and your taxable income is $300,000, which is above the single upper limit of $247,300.
-Your practice had a QBI of $200,000, you paid $60,000 in W-2 wages, and the qualifying equipment you bought this year had an unadjusted basis immediately after acquisition (UBIA) of $400,000.
+Suppose you file as single with a taxable income of $300,000, which is above the single upper limit of $247,300.
+Your practice has a QBI of $200,000, you paid $60,000 in W-2 wages, and the qualifying equipment purchased this year has an unadjusted basis immediately after acquisition (UBIA) of $400,000.
+These details are critical for calculating the Qualified Business Income Deduction for Dentists accurately.

 Compute the two options: